 The data can apply to as many as four Vodafone mobiles in a single house.
 They can use it by setting up Wi-Fi hotspots.

 Once Vodafone applies the free data to a customer’s account, it’s theirs to keep even after Vodafone fixes the fault.

 Williams says: “The other group who will benefit from our always connected promise are mobile customers who are moving house.
 We acknowledge it can be a painful process getting your essential services up and running, but problems with internet access will now be a thing of the past.”

 Broadband connections rarely fail, fibre connections fail even less often.
 Presumably Vodafone doesn’t anticipate it’s rebranded FibreX HFC network failing often either.

 Vodafone will almost never need to dole out large amounts of its valuable mobile data to inconvenienced broadband customers.

-Although most customers will never need to take up the offer, from a user point of view it’s a useful form of insurance.
+Although most customers will never need to take up the offer, it’s a useful form of insurance.
 That has real value, in effect customers get guaranteed continuity of service.

 However, the premium for Vodafone’s insurance policy is that a customer has to buy both a fixed-line and a mobile service from Vodafone.